 - Employees exposed to a co-worker with confirmed COVID-19 should refer to CDC guidance for how to conduct a risk assessment of their potential exposure.

 Planning for a Possible COVID-19 Outbreak in the US

-All employers need to consider how best to decrease the spread of acute respiratory illness and lower the impact of COVID-19 in their workplace in the event of an outbreak in the US.
+All employers need to consider how best to decrease the spread of acute respiratory illness and lower the impact of COVID-19 in their workplace.
 They should identify and communicate their objectives, which may include one or more of the following: